AnnGuenther/ndc_quantifications/zenodo/document_for_zenodo_v1.0.1.md

 **Recommended citation**

-The article citation will be added once the article is available.
+This paper citation will be updated once the manuscript is published.
+The discussion paper is available as "Günther, A., Gütschow, J., and Jeffery, M. L.: NDCmitiQ v1.0.0: a tool to quantify and analyse GHG mitigation targets, Geosci.
+Model Dev.
+Discuss. [preprint],  https://doi.org/10.5194/gmd-2020-392, in review, 2021."

 **Content**